jderrfuss/berrypy/README.md

 ## How does it work?

-BerryPy uses three configuration text files to produce its output.
+1. Add .csv files to folder `input`
+2. Edit configuration files
+3. Run notebook
+4. Find results in folder `output`

+## The configuration files
-### File 1: General settings
+### General settings

+- File name: `config_general_settings.txt`
-- Info about relevant column names in input (e.g. "response.corr" for accuracy of response)
+- Contains info about relevant column names in input files (e.g. `response.corr` for accuracy of response)
-- Thresholds for extreme values (e.g., exclude anything below 100 ms and above 2000 ms)
+- Used to set thresholds for extreme values (e.g., exclude anything below 100 ms and above 2000 ms)
-- Measure of central tendency (i.e., mean or median)
+- Used to define measure of central tendency (i.e., mean or median)
-- Outlier rejection: SD, trimmed mean, median absolute deviation
+- Used for outlier rejection: SD, trimmed mean, median absolute deviation

-### File 2: RT analysis
+### RT analysis

+- File name: `config_rts.txt`
 - Name and define conditions for output file
 - Basic syntax:
     - `<columnName>: [operator]<columnValue>`, where `<columnName>` is the column name in the input file (e.g., `response.corr`) and `<columnValue>` is the value (e.g., `0` for incorrect)